s3rvac/ar-cpp/README.md

 Status
 ------

-The library is in an **early stage of development.** It currently supports basic extraction of GNU/System V archives.
+The library currently supports basic extraction of GNU/System V archives.
+More features are on their way, depending on the needs of users.

 Requirements
 ------------